My Roommate’s a Drug Addict: What to Do?

 Advice for Loved Ones

-There are several things to keep in mind when a loved one, family member, or roommate struggles with drug abuse and addiction.
+There are several things to keep in mind when a loved one, family member, or roommate struggles with drug misuse and addiction.
 It can be difficult to separate yourself from the person’s problems.
 It is important to take care of yourself, however.
 There are several things to keep in mind if your roommate battles drug addiction.
 Keep the following in mind:

 Living with someone battling drug addiction can be emotionally draining.
 Getting them the help they need can help you both.
 There are a myriad of addiction treatment programs and models to choose from.
 The sooner you reach out for help, the better.